"To Boldly Grow: Some Celluloid Bonsai (Part IIIa)"

 "Samantha's Better Halves"

-In this episode Darrin Stevens (Dick Sargent) is in a Japanese house conducting buasiness in Tokyo with Mr. Tanaka (Richard Loo).
+In this episode Darrin Stevens (Dick Sargent) is in a Japanese house conducting business in Tokyo with Mr. Tanaka (Richard Loo).
 (Samantha is back in the States pregnant.)
 There is one large fake tree in the corner of the house.
 A thin multi-trunked conifer is seen behind golfer Darrin in a dark round uneven-edged bowl.
 Other trees can be glimpsed behind and in the next room.
 Original air date Jan 1.

 1973